birdoptera/S4B_Final_Project/README.md

 ## Additional Downloads and Instructions

-Before running this script, create a temporary working folder and set it as the working directory. i.e. `mkdir /scratch/USER_temp`
+Before running this script, create a temporary working folder and set it as the working directory .i.e.

+`mkdir /scratch/USER_temp`

 This script will require the manual download of a data files before running the script.